Human3DAIGC/Make-A-Character/README.md

 ## 🔥News

 (2023-12)  [Experience Demo](https://www.modelscope.cn/studios/XR-3D/InstructDynamicAvatar/summary) is now available !!!
-Have a try 🔥🔥🔥
+Have a try 🔥🔥🔥 if you like it ,:star:

 <font>**Note: We will continue to update our progress on <b>3D human generation & animation</b> within this repository, please star the project to stay informed with the latest developments.**</font>

 ## Todo
 - [x]  provide hands-on experience on [ModelScope](https://www.modelscope.cn/studios/XR-3D/InstructDynamicAvatar/summary).
-- [ ]  provide hands-on experience on Huggingface.
+- [x]  provide hands-on experience on [Huggingface](https://huggingface.co/spaces/Human3DAIGC/Make-A-Character).
-- [ ]  Integration with Audio2Face.
+- [ ]  support voice-chat video generation.